This guide shows how to load funds into PayCA, distribute them to users, and double-check that balances reflect each operation.

 Idempotency-Keyon transfers to guard against double posting. - Store webhooks before processing to ensure you can replay or audit them later.

-- Automate alerts for low tenant balance and high decline rates.
+- Automate alerts for low master account balance and high decline rates.

 - Tag transfers with metadata (e.g., statement period, campaign) to simplify reporting.